ajilichayma/aws_solutions_architect_notes/README.md

 - NLB directly see the client IP
 - 4xx errors are client induced errors
 - 5xx errors are app induced errors.
+## CloudFormation
+- Is a declarative way of outlining the AWS infrastructure, for any resources (most of them are supported)